 ADVANTAGE #2: IT GIVES YOU A FAST OVERVIEW OF A SUBJECT

-The book’s biggest advantage, I think, is a hidden one: By reading the entire outline of a topic in one sitting, you’re able to feel, maybe for the first time, you truly understand it.
+The book’s biggest advantage, I think, is a hidden one: By reading the entire outline of a topic in one sitting, you’re able to feel, maybe for the first time, that you truly understand it.
 Here’s a metaphor I like: If a physics textbook is a detailed travel guide to the world of that subject, the School in a Book physics checklist is a physics map.
 By reading the checklist all at once, you’re able to see the bigger picture: physics has to do with energy, motion, gravity, electricity, magnetism, light, sound and nuclear forces.
-With the confidence you gain by having this guide in hand, you’re able to carefully decide which areas of the subject to explore further.
+Understanding this builds confidence as well as competence.

 ADVANTAGE #3: IT LISTS ONLY THE ESSENTIALS